 When making conventional chocolate, it is usual to carry out a process called tempering.
 This is essentially a process of heating then cooling your liquid chocolate, which changes the structure and properties of the finished product.
-When making raw chocolate, such as our basic raw chocolate recipe, this tempering stage is usually missed out.
+When making raw chocolate, such as our basic no-fail raw chocolate recipe, this tempering stage is usually missed out.

 During the process of making chocolate, the fat in the cacao butter forms up to 5 types of crystal, each with varying properties.
 The uncontrolled formation of these crystals can lead to a wide range of them developing, which can result in a matte or mottled surface to the chocolate.
 It can also cause the chocolate to be crumbly when broken, rather than snapping.
 Tempering chocolate is the process through which the range of crystals is reduced, with a finished product that consists mainly of type V crystals, the most stable.